edion-io/edion-frontend/README.md

 Give me a combination of a context exercise and a writing exercise for a 6th grade student learning history.
 It should be an exercise on London's history.
 ```

+### Trigger Matching Rules
+- **Case sensitivity**: Matching is case-sensitive.
+- **Whitespace**: Leading/trailing whitespace is ignored; internal whitespace must match exactly.
+- **Match type**: Full-string equality after trimming; substrings or extra text will not match.

+Examples:
+- Will trigger:
+  - Exactly the instruction above (character-for-character).
+  - The same instruction with added leading/trailing whitespace, e.g. `"  <instruction>  "`.
+- Will NOT trigger:
+  - `give me a combination ...` (different casing).
+  - The instruction with double spaces or newlines inserted inside.
+  - `Please, <instruction>` or `<instruction> thanks!` (extra surrounding text).

+Suggested quick tests:
+- Send the instruction with different casing (e.g., lowercase first letter) → expect no split view.
+- Send the instruction with extra leading/trailing spaces or a trailing newline → expect split view.

 - Behavior:
   - The assistant returns a LaTeX exercise (deterministic mapping).
   - The chat view splits: the left pane shows a WYSIWYG editor with the formatted exercise; the right pane keeps the conversation.